Palma de Mallorca Cruise Port Guide: 15 Best Things to Do

 🚖 By Taxi

-Taxis are easy to find right outside the cruise ship.
-Fares are metered and charged per vehicle, so if you’re sharing, it may be cheaper than the shuttle.
+Taxis are easy to find right outside the cruise ship, and if you’re sharing, the cost may work out cheaper than the shuttle.

 🚍 By Public Bus (Line 1 – EMT)